 Reprieve has a considerable amount of support from external sources.
-We are given significant pro bono assistance by various law firms, in terms of advice for the organisation, provision of secondee lawyers to assist our teams as part of a structured secondment programme, and casework assistance for our clients..
+We are given significant pro bono assistance by various law firms, in terms of advice for the organisation, provision of secondee trainees to assist our teams as part of a structured secondment programme, casework assistance for our clients, and project based support for strategic interventions.
 We work closely with an extensive array of media across the world.
 We work hard to develop these external relations, as they leverage our capacity significantly.